Odion-dev/aws-s3-static-website/README.md

 🧾 Notes

-Ensure your S3 bucket name is globally unique
+Ensure S3 bucket name is globally unique

 Double-check file paths for CSS/JS if styling doesn’t appear You do not need --acl public-read for buckets with ACLs disabled (default for new S3 buckets)